AAROC/aaroc.github.io/_posts/2014-09-07-AAROC-APHRC-PID.md

 This is a short success story of working with a leading research institute in Kenya, the African Population and Health Research Centre.
 As with all stories, it has a couple of characters who play parts, a bit of tension to resolve, a climax and ... a happy ending !
 Of course, what you'll read here is a highly simplified account (as with all good stories), and is mostly to draw a line in the process in order to show some progress to the reviewers of the CHAIN-REDS project.

 We think this is a success story not only because of the fact that we finished what we set out to do, but because the slow cogs of intra-African collaboration did turn, and that cumbersome engine actually did some work[^thermo].
-All of the actual results aside, this is
+All of the actual results aside, consider how what is reported here may affect you, your work, and your collaboration.

 ## What's this all about ?